kite-sdk/kite-docs/Partitioned-Datasets.md

 ```

-Since the most common query against this data is time-based, you can define a partitioning strategy that gives Hadoop a hint that it should partition the information by year, month, and day.
-The partitioning strategy looks like this.
+Since the most common query against this data is time-based, you can define a partition strategy that gives Hadoop a hint that it should partition the information by year, month, and day.
+The partition strategy looks like this.

 #### HighRollers.json